OCA/account-invoicing/account_utility_invoicing/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module manage monthly utility charges for recurring services utility such as rentals and shared facilities.
-Billing is handled manually per period, providing flexibility while improving operational efficiency.
+This module manages monthly utility charges for recurring services such as rentals and shared facilities.
+Billing is handled manually for each period, providing flexibility while enhancing operational efficiency

 **Table of contents**